0xsmft/Saturn-Engine/README.md

   - ECS
   - Keybindings
   - Online subsystem (Steamworks API)
+  - Texture streaming

 ## Roadmap

 For upcoming features and a general status of Saturn it is best to view the [Trello](https://trello.com/b/baqP3fvB/saturn-engine)

-## Getting Started
+## Getting Started & Prerequisites

-Visual Studio 2022 is recommended as Saturn is officially untested on other development environments whilst we focus on a Windows build.
+Before anything please make sure you have the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) installed.
+If you do not have the Vulkan SDK the project will **not** build.
+Saturn uses vulkan version 1.2, however any newer version should "just work".
+When installing if there's an option about debug binaries make sure to tick that.

-First, start by cloning the repository with `git clone --recursive https://github.com/BEASTSM96/Saturn-Engine`.
+Now, start by cloning the repository with `git clone --recursive https://github.com/0xsmft/Saturn-Engine`.

 If the repository was previously cloned non-recursively then use `git submodule update --init` to clone the necessary submodules.

 Make sure to check that you are on the branch `vulkan`.
 If not you can run `git checkout vulkan`

 ## Generating project files